Edmonton returns to home price growth

 These metrics are the best indicators of the health of the real estate market.
 Let’s look at what they show us.

-New listings in March were up 28% while sales were up 109% vs. the previous 4 years.
-Sales continue the very strong trend they’ve been on since July 2020.
+New listings in March were down 6% while sales were down 3% vs. the previous 5 years.

-Overall, Edmonton prices are up 4.5% over last month, and up 9.4% over March last year.
+Overall, Edmonton prices are up 1.7% over last month, while being down 7.8% over March last year.

 What does this mean for sellers?

-Right now supply is low relative to previous years, and demand is high which means it is a good time to sell your home.
-Sellers who price their home well will be able to sell quickly.
+Right now supply is slightly low relative to previous years while demand is slightly below average, which means it is a more balanced market for people thinking of selling their home.
+Sellers who price their home well will still be able to sell in this market.
 However, your specific property value will be determined by market forces both within your community and against similar active listings.
 To find out what supply and demand look like for your specific community, click here.

 What does this mean for buyers?